GameDevTV/Web-Challenge/README.md

 ## The Rules

 1. Before you begin, fill out the [application form](https://goo.gl/forms/xvMqt1Zq55obCmK52).
-1. Fork this repo and use it repo as a starting point.
+1. Fork this repo and use it as a starting point.
 1. Finish before the deadline you gave yourself on the form.
 1. Use the technology stack set out below.
 1. You can contact us if you need clarifications.
 1. When you finish, send me a message and stop committing.
+1. Use online resources, this is not a closed book challenge.
+1. Don't subcontract or have anybody else help you, this must be your work.
 1. Have fun with it!

 We look forward to seeing what you create.